luminolabs/lumino-api/DEPLOY.md

 This will trigger a rolling update on the MIG to replace the current VMs.
 New VMs will be created and will run the latest Docker image.

+### Monitor the rolling update
+To monitor the rolling update, go to the [Google Cloud Console](https://console.cloud.google.com/compute/instanceGroups/details/us-central1-a/lumino-api-prod)

 ### Deploy a Specific Version
 To deploy a specific version of the Docker image, run the following command:
 ```bash